 At times, the passenger windows can offer scenic views of Dublin bay.
 But one of the biggest benefits of using the DART is that bicycles can be taken on board at off-peak travel times.

 Trains run every 10 to 20 minutes from Monday to Saturday.
 Services start at around 6am and end at midnight.
 National and regional services run from Heuston Station, Connolly Station and Pearse Station in the city centre.
 For more route information, check out Irish Rail.

 The Luas is the light rail system that connects Dublin’s suburbs to its core.
 There are two lines: the Green Line runs from Broombridge in the north to Brides Glen in the south and the Red Line runs from Saggart in the west to The Point in the east.

 Trams run every five minutes at peak times and every 10-15 minutes at other times.
 The service runs from around 5:30am to 12:30am Monday to Friday, 06:30am to 12:30am on Saturdays and 07:00am to 23:00pm on Sundays and public holidays.

-However, the last trams to certain stations are earlier.
-But, during the festive season, they usually run later.
-So it’s worth checking the timetables or real-time arrivals available through the app.
+However, the last trams to certain stations are earlier, but during the festive season, they usually run later.
+It’s worth checking the timetables or real-time arrivals available through the app.